A Dog's Journey

 A Dog's Journey is a 2012 book written by W. Bruce Cameron and published by Forge Books.
 It is the sequel to Cameron's 2010 book A Dog's Purpose.
+The film of the same name was released in May 2019.

 Plot

-Buddy feels as if he has served his purpose by taking care of his deceased master, Ethan when he was alive, and Hannah and Ethan's other family members who live on the Farm.
-However, when Hannah's granddaughter, a toddler named Clarity June (CJ) comes to visit the Farm with her mother, Gloria, Buddy cannot help but feel that Ethan would want him to help her because her curiosity leads her to dangerous situations and Gloria does not pay attention to her.
-As a result, Buddy saves CJ from drowning and being trampled by a horse.
-Instead of admitting that she has been negligent and praising Buddy for his actions, Gloria blames him for each of CJ's predicaments and gets mad when CJ shows him affection.
+Bailey feels as if he has served his purpose by taking care of his deceased master, Ethan when he was alive, and Hannah and Ethan's other family members who live on the Farm.
+However, when Hannah's granddaughter, a toddler named Clarity June (CJ) comes to visit the Farm with her mother, Gloria, Bailey cannot help but feel that Ethan would want him to help her because her curiosity leads her to dangerous situations and Gloria does not pay attention to her.
+As a result, Bailey saves CJ from drowning and being trampled by a horse.
+Instead of admitting that she has been negligent and praising Bailey for his actions, Gloria blames him for each of CJ's predicaments and gets mad when CJ shows him affection.
 She later leaves the Farm with CJ after becoming angry when Hannah suggests that she take care of CJ so that Gloria can continue her singing career.
 Gloria wants the child support payments she receives from Hannah's son, Henry.
-After some time, Buddy dies, thinking that he will not be reborn and that he hopes there will be a dog for CJ because she needs one.
+After some time, Bailey dies, thinking that he will not be reborn and that he hopes there will be a dog for CJ because she needs one.